Lince-Facens/mobilelab/STM32F10x.md

 * Set the location to the st-link executable (run `whereis st-link`)
 * Set the workspace to the project's release directory. (use Browse Workspace)
 * Set the arguments to `write ${project_name}.bin 0x8000000`

+You should be able to run the configuration to flash the device.